breizhn/DTLN/README.md

 # Dual-signal Transformation LSTM Network
-Implementation of the stacked dual-signal transformation LSTM network (DTLN) for real-time noise supression.
+Implementation of the stacked dual-signal transformation LSTM network (DTLN) for real-time noise suppression.

 This model was handed in to the deep noise suppression challenge ([DNS-Challenge](https://github.com/microsoft/DNS-Challenge)) of Interspeech 2020.